Braves vs. Dodgers Player Props Betting Odds

 Olson Stats

-- Matt Olson has put up 135 hits with 24 doubles, three triples, 43 home runs and 86 walks.
+- Matt Olson has 135 hits with 24 doubles, three triples, 43 home runs and 86 walks.
 He has driven in 112 runs with one stolen base.

 Olson Recent Games